-Ohio Is Making Bestiality Illegal, Which Means It Was Legal, Like, Yesterday
+Ohio Is Making Bestiality Illegal, So Apparently It Was Already Legal

 I don't really know how to say this... but bestiality is, like, a thing.
 Fortunately for Ohio creatures, the state is cracking down and making bestiality illegal.